cseanburns/personal_knowledge_mgmt/src/5-web-information-retrieval.md

 we can pair some terms together as lists, without any impact on meaning or natural language.
-How we pair them might change the results retrieved, though, which becomes noticable as we scan the search results lists.
+How we pair them might change the results retrieved, though, which becomes noticeable as we scan the search results lists.
 For example, consider the following two searches:

 ```